 “In one case, they took billions of dollars and nothing happened.
 He brought it up to me,” Trump said, adding that Kim admitted his government had “never gone this far” before in negotiations.

 “Well, you have a different administration. you have a different president.
 We get it done.
-The other groups, maybe it wasn’t a priority,” he said in a clear dig at the Obama administration.
+The other groups, maybe it wasn’t a priority,” he said in a transparent dig at the Obama administration.

 Trump also touted his dealmaking in securing the closure of a powerful “engine testing site” during negotiations, a concession not noted in the final, signed document.

 “Do me a favor.
-Can you close it up?” he claimed to have asked.
+Can you close it up?” he said he asked.

 That, apparently, was enough to do the trick.